 Welcome to Children Count

-On this site you will find information about children in South Africa: their living conditions, care arrangements, poverty levels, health status and access to schools and other services.
-These child-focused statistics are based on the best available national data and are updated regularly.
-The indicators are interactive: click on the options you want and scroll down to read an interpretation of what the data tell us.
-Enjoy your visit!
+On this site you will find information about children in South Africa: their living conditions, care arrangements, poverty levels, health and nutritional status and access to schools and other services.
+These child-focused statistics are based on the best available national data and are updated as regularly as possible.

 DemographyDemography